Induced cosmological anisotropy by a gauge-gravity interaction: Metric Gauge Choice

 \section{Metric Gauge Choice}

 In this section we give some relevant arguments for the gauge choice of the metric ansatz we use in this paper.
 The isotropic scale factor $\alpha$ can also be expanded in a perturbative expansion as follows However the gauge degrees of freedom of the metric allows us to set $\alpha^{(1)}=0$ and set all the contribution of the anisotropy in the $\beta's$.
-In such guage choice with $\alpha^{(1)}(t) \neq 0$, there will be non-vanishing contribution coming at the first order in the isotropic scale factor.
+In such gauge choice with $\alpha^{(1)}(t) \neq 0$, there will be non-vanishing contribution coming at the first order in the isotropic scale factor.
 In such set up the matter sector will non-trivially back-react on the metric and we will have corrections to the isotropic scale factors.
 For example if we study Quintessence model with such metric ansatz then the Quintessence (scalar) fields would back-react at the first order in the isotropic scale factors.
 Thus such first order correction to the isotropic scale factors would in principle differ significantly from the base $\Lambda$CDM Quintessence models.
 In the present work we mostly focus on the anisotropic scale factors, which are generated at the first order due to the back-reaction of the matter sector on the metric.
 So one natural choice would be absorb the first order correction to the anisotropic scale factors in the $\beta_i$'s or equivalently we can set the $\alpha^{(1)}(t)=0.$

+\\ Here, we outline an argument for the introduction of the comoving-volume conserving coordinate, and we show that this is fully compatible with the computation presented in the paper.
+The metric used in our analysis is of the form